RSS/Blog It! Help for Uploaders

 Tip

-Why Use Special Inserts (Bloglets)?
+Why Use Bloglets?

 Basically, bloglets give you terrific, simple, "mini-blog-ability."
 You're already feeding your site through RSS.
-Now you can "ad hoc" editorialize without creating a separate Web page.
+Now you can "ad hoc" editorialize without creating a separate web page.

-It's a great way to increase your feed's perceived activity if you only create one Web page per week.
+It's a great way to increase your feed's perceived activity if you only create one web page per week.
 And it provides you with the extra flexibility you need to add some running commentary and/or send folks to interesting spots outside of your own site.

 Another excellent use is to recycle your site's "greatest hits."
 Use a bloglet to bring back an oldie-but-goodie.
 Remember, most people never see your entire site, and they forget even if they do!
 So recycle your best efforts!